AliDiaa0/SystemCrasher/README.md

 # SystemCrasher
-A very simple and brief Windows-program that crashes the system instantly (calls the BSOD) after running it.
-**RECOMMENDED: DO NOT RUN IT ON YOUR REAL MACHINE IF YOU WANT TO AVOID CAUSING ANY DAMAGE!**
+A very simple and brief Windows-program that crashes the system instantly (calls the BSOD) after running it.\n**RECOMMENDED: DO NOT RUN IT ON YOUR REAL MACHINE IF YOU WANT TO AVOID CAUSING ANY DAMAGE!**